Davidwedel/VF_Data_Logger/README.md

 ### Disclaimer 2:
 The following ReadMe is ChatGPT generated.

+### Disclaimer 3:
+I am not a "good" programmer.
+If it works, I assume it is right.
+If you know your stuff, and improve the code structure/readeability, I will be happy to merge any Pull Requests.

+### Disclaimer 4:
+This whole project is in development stage.

-## 🐓 Rotem To Spreadsheet Uploader
+## 🐓 Rotem To Unitas

-This script processes XML files exported from Rotem controllers (used in poultry houses), extracts key environmental and performance data (temperature, light status, feed/water consumption, mortality, etc.), and appends it to a Google Spreadsheet for daily recordkeeping.
+This project is designed to streamline recordkeeping on a Vital Farms Chicken barn.
+It processes XML files exported from the Rotem controller, extracts key environmental and performance data (temperature, light status, feed/water consumption, mortality, etc.), and appends it to a Google Spreadsheet for daily recordkeeping.
+Then, sends the data to Unitas website, and autofills the values so the User just needs to look over the data, and save.
 ### 📦 Features

  Automatically detects yesterday’s files and parses: